blyonscs/Case_Study_Fitness_Tracker/README.md

 ![Sleep Pivot Tables](Images/Sleep_Pivot.png)

-There are less blank values for these months because there is no March values.
+There are fewer blank values for these months because there is no March values.

 ##### Calculations

 I then used these pivot tables to calculate averages for each Id based on the information in the pivot tables and total the total average.
-Next I used MIN and MAX to find the Id outliers in the data.
+Next, I used MIN and MAX to find the Id outliers in the data.

-The Daily activity calculations I recived were very interesting because although the number of steps and distance were very closly related, the amount of calories burned seemed to have very little corilation to the amount of step and distance that the user had.
-This may be accurate and you may burn moderatly more calories being active, but it doesnt promote fitness and activity much because the calories didnt change that much by walking or running.
+The Daily activity calculations I received were very interesting because although the number of steps and distance were very closely related, the amount of calories burned seemed to have very little correlation to the amount of steps and distance that the user had.
+This may be accurate, and you may burn moderately more calories being active, but it doesn't promote fitness and activity much because the calories didn't change that much by walking or running.

 ![Activity Calculations](Images/Activity_Cal.png)